asakti47/english-football-analysis/README.md

-# Spreadsheet Analysis Report
+# Analysis Report of English Football Games From 1888 to 2020
-I analyzed a dataset of  England soccer games of the top four tiers from 1888 to 2020.
+I analyzed a dataset of football games from the top four tiers in England from 1888 to 2020.
 The dataset originated from a Github published by DataHub, an organization that focuses on data management solutions.
 The format of the original data file that I downloaded was in .txt format.

 Below is an example of the dataset in its original format in table form: